-Bachelor's Degree1 A qualification at undergraduate level conferred on persons who have completed a structured course of study that builds on prior qualifications or study and has a total value of not less than 360 points (3 EFTS).
-See page 124.
+Bachelor's Degree A qualification at undergraduate level conferred on persons who have completed a structured course of study that builds on prior qualifications or study and has a total value of not less than 360 points (3 EFTS).
+See page 128.

-Bachelor's Degree with Honours1A qualification which requires advanced or distinguished study.
+Bachelor's Degree with HonoursA qualification which requires advanced or distinguished study.
 This may be either a discrete one-year degree following a three-year bachelor's degree, or a four- or more year bachelor's degree which requires a particular level of achievement.
-See page 123.
+See page 126.

-Campus A geographical location where AUT qualifications are taught, e.g. City, North Shore.
+Campus A geographical location where AUT qualifications are taught, e.g. City, North, AUT Millenium, South.

-Certificate1 A coherent programme, with a total value of not less than 60 points (0.5 EFTS) and generally not more than 120 points (1 EFTS), which is designed to provide a student with a tertiary level qualification in a particular area of study.
-See page 125.
+Certificate A coherent programme, with a total value of not less than 60 points (0.5 EFTS) and generally not more than 120 points (1 EFTS), which is designed to provide a student with a tertiary level qualification in a particular area of study.
+See page 129.

 Certificate of Personal Interest May be awarded to a student who specifically enrols in a single paper, attends the classes for that paper, but is not subject to assessment.
-See page 126.
+See page 130.

-Certificate of Proficiency1 May be awarded to a student who specifically enrols in and successfully completes a single paper without crediting it to a qualification.
-See page 126.
+Certificate of Proficiency May be awarded to a student who specifically enrols in and successfully completes a single paper without crediting it to a qualification.
+See page 129.

 Conjoint Programme of Study An approved programme of study, with regulations that enable a student to complete two undergraduate degrees in a shortened time.
-See page 124.
+See page 128.

-Corequisite One or more specified papers that must be undertaken in conjunction with another paper, unless previously satisfactorily completed.
+Corequisite One or more specified papers that must be undertaken in conjunction with another paper, unless previously successfully completed.